shuai-xu/flink/docs/dev/table/hive_compatibility.md

 ### Prepare Hive

-Assuming that Hive 2.3.4 has been successfully set up, let's prepare some data in Hive.
+Assuming that Hive has been successfully set up and running, let's prepare some data in Hive.

 First, we locate the current database in Hive, which is `default` in this case, and make sure no table exists in the database at this time.